WerWolv/ImHex/README.md

 ## Compiling

+To compile ImHex on any platform, GCC is required with a version that supports C++23 or higher.
-To compile ImHex, a C++20 compiler is required.
-Releases are all mainly built using GCC, however on macOS, clang is also required to compile some ObjC code.
+On macOS, Clang is also required to compile some ObjC code.

 Many dependencies are bundled into the repository using submodules so make sure to clone it using the `--recurse-submodules` option.
 All dependencies that aren't bundled, can be installed using the dependency installer scripts found in the `/dist` folder.